mchau29/mchau29.github.io/README.md

 #### Technical Skills: Python, SQL, R

 ## ABOUT ME
-I like data. <br/>
-I am experienced in research methodology, healthcare, and data science.
-I enjoy working on personal data science project to understand the intricacy and dynamics of humanity.
-Fascinating with the field of Clinical Psychology, my goal is to write an algorithm to assist physicians and improve their accuracy in diagnosing mental disorders. <br/>
+I am an experienced professional in research methodology, healthcare, and data science.
+Fascinating with the field of Clinical Psychology, my goal is to write an algorithm to assist physicians and improve their accuracy in diagnosing mental disorders.
+On a good day, I enjoy working on personal data science project to understand the intricacy and dynamics of humanity.
+When I feel like doing nothing, I enjoy walking on a beach, going on a hike, or watching a good documentary while eating my "banh mi." <br/>

 That's a brief introduction about me.
 I would like to hear yours too.
 Let's connect!!!